SySS-Research/hashcathelper/README.md

 It might need some manual modification depending on the particular naming scheme for admin accounts.
 See `customqueries.json` for more queries.
 You can add these to `~/.config/bloodhound/customqueries.json`.

+Note that you can create reports with the `analytics` subcommand without having to actually crack anything; a JSON report can be created from just the hashes, which already enables us to see password reuse.

 ### Subcommand "autocrack"